• Skip to main content

 What does "ciorba" mean?

-Romanians call these type of sour meatball soup “ciorba de perisoare”.
+Romanians call these type of sour meatball soup "ciorba de perisoare".
 "Ciorba" is a traditional Romanian soup prepared with root vegetables, meatballs and herbs.
-What makes it different from a regular soup is the addition of sour ingredients like lemon juice, vinegar, sauerkraut juice, pickled cabbage juice or Romanian “bors”.
+What makes it different from a regular soup is the addition of sour ingredients like lemon juice, vinegar, sauerkraut juice, pickled cabbage juice or Romanian "bors"(a fermented wheat bran liquid that tastes better than it sounds).
 It is served hot topped with sour cream, chopped parsley, dill and fresh lovage.

 What does "perisoare" mean?

-“Perisoare” means small meatballs made with ground pork, rice, egg, salt, pepper, dill and parsley.
-They are boiled in the sour soup “ciorba”.
-The meatball soup recipe usually involves forming small meatballs, wet hands shaping the mixture into tiny balls.
-These little bits of delight are then simmered in the sour soup, absorbing all the flavors.
+"Perisoare" means small meatballs made with ground pork, rice, egg, salt, pepper, dill and parsley.
+They are boiled in the sour soup "ciorba".
+You roll them into tiny meatballs and plop them straight into the soup to cook.
+They soak up all that herby, tangy goodness.

 Why You'll Love Romanian Meatball Soup

-- Perfect for Any Occasion: Whether it's a chilly winter evening, a family gathering, or just a comforting weeknight dinner, this Romanian Meatball Soup is the perfect choice to warm both your heart and your belly.
+• Perfect for Any Occasion: Whether it's a chilly winter evening, a family gathering, or just a comforting weeknight dinner, this Romanian Meatball Soup is a "big pot" kind of meal.
+Perfect for leftovers or feeding the whole neighborhood.

-- Make-Ahead and Freezer-Friendly: This soup actually gets better with time, so making it in advance or freezing leftovers is a smart move.
-It's a time-saving and convenient option for busy days.
+• Make-Ahead and Freezer-Friendly: This soup it's a time-saving and convenient option for busy days.

 What ingredients go in this soup?